Scholars’ Spotlight – The Carradine Family: Part I

 In Summation

 Despite the way that he left the world, David Carradine gifted us with a lifetime of world-class entertainment.
-He created an amazing icon as Caine, as well as a bad-ass villain as Bill.
-He also filmed hundreds of movies and TV shows.
+He created an amazing icon like Caine, as well as a bad-ass villain like Bill.
+He filmed hundreds of movies and TV shows.
 Much like his father John, his repertoire was hit or miss.

 The second and final part of this series will continue to explore the Carradine acting dynasty by focusing on Keith Carradine (Nashville, Deadwood) and Martha Plimpton (The Goonies, Parenthood).
 Respectively, the son and granddaughter of screen and stage icon John Carradine.